 The 1900’s started out with Kentucky in the nation’s spotlight as both democrats and republicans had claimed victory after the elections a few months earlier.
 From November 1899 to February 1900 the state had two governments and neither wanted to yield power.
 During this time; two legislatures shot each other, 1,000 armed civilians took over the capitol for two weeks and newly elected Gov. Goebel was shot.
 The nation really was wondering if Kentucky was sliding towards their own Civil War?

-January 2, 1900, Democrats Goebel and Beckham formally challenge Republican Governor Taylor’s, November 7, 1899 election victory, in the General Assembly.
+January 2, 1900, Democrats Goebel and Beckham formally challenge Republican Governor Taylor’s, election victory, in the General Assembly.
+The Democrats felt the election should be reversed and William Goebel named Governor.
 The General Assembly also received a letter from Governor Taylor asking them to repeal the Goebel Election Law.
 The message was received, filed and nothing was ever heard of it again.

 January 16, 1900, a party of prominent republicans and anti-Goebel democrats met at the Galt House to unseat the newly elected Governor Taylor.